brewster1134/turple/README.md

 ## Example Template

-Say you design a template using teh turple default configuration, and you create a file structure like so...
+Say you design a template using the turple default configuration, and you create a file structure like so...
 ```
 foo_template
   |__ my_[FOO.BAR]_dir